-QUICK ERASE: Hold step and Press X to delete all events of the current track pattern.
+QUICK ERASE: Hold step and Press X to delete all events of the displayed type in the current track pattern.
+For example notes or Pitchbend.

-QUICK RANDOMIZER: Hold step and Press Y to randomize the current track pattern.
+QUICK RANDOMIZER: Hold step and Press Y to randomize the currently displayed event type in pattern.